drj11/cv/employment.md

 I frequently interact with our customer facing team to assess the feasibility of building / buying various solutions, and in helping building a more accurate picture of customer need.
-I occasionally interact with customers direct (both concierge and self-service) either in a support capacity or to again build a more accurate picture of need.
+I occasionally interact with customers directly (both concierge and self-service) either in a support capacity or to again build a more accurate picture of need.